 - Residential Trips

-Our teaching and learning for Design and Technology is presented in Wonderful Work books, and as final products.
+Our teaching and learning for Design and Technology is presented in DT books in KS2, Wonderful Work books in KS1, and as final products.
 Whether a project is taught weekly, or across a themed day, the full design process will be visibly recorded.
 As final pieces are often created outside of our books, these works are photographed to showcase the result of the project learning.
 Learning objectives are clearly stated throughout the units to give context to the learning and allows us to appreciate the progression a child makes in being creative across the topic.

 In order to create effective learning experiences in DT for our children, staff plan DT sessions in a particular sequence.
 This allows for consistency and ensures learning is purposeful and well structured.
 The flow of lessons or activities within a lesson will follow this sequence: